lukedupin/caterpillar/README.md

 A light-weight, fast and scalable api solution for Django.
 Uses a comfy set of functionality that isn't boilerplatey or opinionated.

-Don't disregard Caterpillar because its small; It's scrapy to, with built in type conversion, session management, dead simple file handling, self documenting reports and error management.
+Don't disregard Caterpillar because it's small; It's scrapy to, with built in type conversion, session management, dead simple file handling, self documenting reports and error management.
 Caterpillar makes writing APIs simple so you can focus on functionality, not CRUD.

 # Install Caterpillar